imdeepmind/imdeepmind.github.io/docs/databases/sql/cte.md

 **Explanation:**

 - Recursive CTE starts with the anchor member (Alice).
-- Recursively joins to find subordinates at all levels.
+- Recursively joins to find subordinates at all levels - this is super powerful for hierarchical data!

 ## Advantages of CTEs